bol.com: marketplace guide

 - Default commission amount and percentage (for repricing) - pending shipments are converted into orders after this many days.

 - Disable stock reservations by bol.com - overrides bol.com's stock reservation feature.

 - Enable fulfillment order's tracking code import - imports tracking codes from LVB orders shipped after it is enabled.
 Note that this may slow down your order overview.

 Categorization is only mandatory if you want to create or update existing product information on bol.com.
-Both categorization and mapping will only result in updates if the content connection is enabled, and the relevant credentials have been entered (see the Setup section).
+Both categorization and mapping only result in updates if the content connection is enabled, and the relevant credentials have been entered (see the Setup section).

 These product types are not quite generic.
 Once you reach the Content mapping section for each product type, you can specify the exact category.
-E.g.: under Categorization, an item can be mapped as a travel suitcase (reiskoffer) and under Content mapping it is mapped as a trolley briefcase.
+E.g.: under Categorization, an item can be mapped as a travel suitcase (reiskoffer) and under Content mappings it is mapped as a trolley briefcase.